Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 - Oppositional defiant behavior

-- Possibly on tics
+- Possibly for tics

 - No effect on anxiety symptoms

-- Effects on depression is open
+- Effects on depression are open

 - The side effects of guanfacine are similar in comorbid conditions and in pure ADHD

-- Effect comparable well in ADHD-I and ADHD-C.
+- Effect comparable in ADHD-I and ADHD-C.

 1.2.
 Effect size of guanfacine¶

-- Reduction of ADHD RS-IV total score by guanfacine by 8.9, atomoxetine by only 3.8
+- Reduction of the ADHD-RS-IV total score by 8.9 with guanfacine, atomoxetine only by 3.8

 1.3.
 Mechanisms of action of guanfacine¶